 The candidate's department chair/supervisor, dean, an associate dean, or full professor may initiate nomination for emeritus status.
 With a majority recommendation from faculty of the same or higher rank as the candidate of their school/college, the affirmative recommendation will be forwarded to dean of the nominee's school/college.
-If the dean supports the recommendation, it will be forwarded to senior vice president- academic affairs, who will make recommendation to the president.
+If the dean supports the recommendation, it will be forwarded to senior vice president-academic affairs, who will make recommendation to the president.

 The department chair/supervisor shall be informed in writing of approval or non-approval of emeritus status.
 Emeritus status, if awarded, will become effective following the living nominee's consent upon his/her retirement.
 Emeritus status will not be given if the living nominee does not consent.
 Consent will not be required to award posthumous emeritus status.
-The title of emeritus at ATSU does not confer any employment status.
-Emeritus status will be denoted in association with the person's rank at time of retirement (e.g., associate professor emeritus, professor emeritus, chair emeritus, director emeritus, president emeritus, vice president emeritus, dean emeritus).
+The title of emeritus at ATSU does not confer any retirement (e.g., associate professor emeritus, professor emeritus, chair emeritus, director emeritus, president emeritus, vice president emeritus, dean emeritus).